-Jedinstvo used to be one of the largest factories in socialist Croatia, producing equipment for the food, chemical and pharmaceutical industries.
+Jedinstvo used to be one of the largest factories in socialist Croatia, producing equipment for the food, chemical, and pharmaceutical industries.
 It was called a factory that manufactures factories.
-After closing down in the early 1990s it was turned into the cultural centre Mocvara.
-Jedinstvo is among many tragic examples of how powerful socialist factories met their end, either through corrupt privatization or simply due to Europe’s deindustrialisation tendencies.
-The old industrial architecture is an important part of Zagreb cultural heritage.
+After closing down in the early 1990s it was turned into the cultural center Mocvara.
+Jedinstvo is among many tragic examples of how powerful socialist factories met their end, either through corrupt privatization or simply due to Europe’s deindustrialization tendencies.
+The old industrial architecture is an important part of Zagreb’s cultural heritage.

 4 | Cvjetno naselje

-Several streets north of the Sava mound uncover a residential area built for the highest ranking communist politicians.
+Several streets north of the Sava mound uncover a residential area built for the highest-ranking communist politicians.
 Roam these streets to admire socialist villas – a funny contradiction since socialism was supposed to be an egalitarian society.
-The houses are huge and some, which are kept in good conditions, exhibit the finest features of the 1960s urban prestige.
+The houses are huge and some, which are kept in good condition, exhibit the finest features of the 1960s urban prestige.
 Close by are socialist skyscrapers built around the same time, but for the proletariat, not the ruling class.
-Another nice example that socialism had a class ideology of its own.
+Another nice example is that socialism had a class ideology of its own.

 5 | Pecenjara Cvjetno